knightleeqq/coursera-getting-and-cleaning-data-project/README.md

 # Getting and Cleaning Data - Course Project

-This is the course project for the Getting and Cleaning Data Coursera course.
+Week4 project for the Getting and Cleaning Data Coursera course. run_analysis.R:
-The R script, `run_analysis.R`, does the following:

-1. Download the dataset if it does not already exist in the working directory
+1. Download the dataset
 2. Load the activity and feature info
 3. Loads both the training and test datasets, keeping only those columns which reflect a mean or standard deviation